GrainneOndina/SewALot/README.md

 ### Content
 All content was written by the developer.
 Some of the code is inspierd or coppyed from the walktrue.

+### Acknowledgments
+A big thank you to my mentor Lauren-Nicole Popich.
+Your dedication, encouragement and expertise have really helped me through this project.
+I really appreciate your willingness to share your knowledge and that you so strongly convey the feeling that it will work!